Frequently Asked Questions

 ‘Follow’ and ‘like’ us on Facebook to help spread the word!

-Donations made to KVC Nebraska are used to benefit thousands of Nebraska individuals, children, adolescents and families.
+Donations made to KVC Nebraska are used to benefit hundreds of Nebraska individuals, children, adolescents and families.

-Other examples of how funds are used include but are not limited to, ensuring each youth in foster care have clothing and other basic needs, school supplies and Holiday presents, and ensure that foster parents and Shared Living providers have adequate support.
+Examples of how funds are used include but are not limited to: facilitating fun connection events for individuals and families we serve, ensuring each youth in foster care have clothing and other basic needs, school supplies and Holiday presents and ensuring that parents, foster parents and Shared Living providers have adequate support.

 Yes.
 KVC holds several events each year, and we welcome community involvement and volunteering.
 Visit our Events page to find out about upcoming fun events and training classes we’re hosting near you.